-There are three outlooks on life, pessimistic, optimistic, and realistic.
-Being locked into any one of these will cause tunnel vision.
+There are three outlooks on life: pessimistic, optimistic, and realistic, and being locked into any of these will cause tunnel vision.
 Or, more precisely, the lack of proper vision.

-With a pessimistic outlook, you’ll see everything resulting in its worst possible outcome.
-It’s not a bad thing to assess the risk of something.
-However, if you get caught in the pessimistic spiral could lead to depression.
-So, learn how to observe your thought life.
-The moment you see yourself racing after some apocalypse, stop.
+A pessimist has blinders that cause them to extrapolate everything, resulting in its worst possible outcomes.
+Although it’s a good idea to assess the risk of something, if you get caught in the pessimistic spiral, you never see the solutions available.
+It could even lead to physical and mental health issues like depression.
+So, learn how to observe your thought life, and the moment you see yourself racing after some apocalypse, stop.
 Take a deep breath.
 Find the place of equilibrium.

 Being an eternal optimist also presents problems.
 The optimist ignores the issues or tries to drown out problems by pretending.
-Thinking happy thoughts isn’t always the way out.
-Sometimes you need to face the music.
+Thinking happy thoughts isn’t always the way to find a solution to the problem, sometimes you need to face the music.
 Realize that things don’t always work out.
 Look at things realistically.
-Find the equilibrium of life in its ups and downs.
+Life has trials, learn to find the equilibrium.

-And, you guessed it, you benefit from a more well-rounded mindset.
-You’ll begin to enjoy things more.
-You’ll see opportunities for helping others.
+A realist mindset includes the optimist and pessimistic points of view.
+These opposites help us create a more well-rounded mindset.
+You’ll begin to enjoy things more and what’s even better, you’ll see opportunities for helping others.
 All three outlooks have their place.
 Don’t get stuck in any one perspective.
-Live life using all three roles.
+Learn to use all three roles.

 “The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.” — William Arthur Ward